Financial Aid

 Once you graduate or drop below half-time status, you will need to make plans to begin repayment of your loan.
 You will also be required to participate in Exit Loan Counseling whenever you drop below half-time enrollment status, withdraw from the university, or graduate.
 In most cases, you’ll have a grace period of six months after you graduate or withdraw from the university before you must begin making payments for your federal student loans.
 The link for exit counseling is at StudentAid.gov, under the section titled Manage Loan.

-To view a sample loan repayment schedule, you can enter an amount in the Loan Simulator on the Federal Student Aid webiste.
+To view a sample loan repayment schedule, you can enter an amount in the Loan Simulator on the Federal Student Aid website.
 It will help you to understand which repayment plan may work best for you.

 Finally, you’ll want to carefully review options that may be available to you for various types of loan consolidation, loan forgiveness, or loan discharge.
 For more information, go to StudentAid.gov and review the section titled Managing Loans.